hwborchers/ctv-numericalmath/README.md

 **Root Finding and Fixed Points**

-`uniroot()`, implementing the Brent-Decker algorithm, is the basic routine in R to find roots of univariate functions.
+uniroot(), implementing the Brent-Decker algorithm, is the basic routine in R to find roots of univariate functions.
 There are implementations of the bisection algorithm in several contributed packages.
-For root finding with higher precision there is function `unirootR()` in the multi-precision package [Rmpfr](https://cran.r-project.org/package=Rmpfr).
+For root finding with higher precision there is function unirootR() in the multi-precision package [Rmpfr](https://cran.r-project.org/package=Rmpfr).
 And for finding roots of multivariate functions see the following packages:

 -   Package [rootSolve](https://cran.r-project.org/package=rootSolve) includes
-    function `multiroot()` for finding roots of systems of nonlinear (and linear) equations; it also contains an extension `uniroot.all()` that attempts to find all zeros of a univariate function in an intervall (excepting quadratic zeros).
+    function multiroot() for finding roots of systems of nonlinear (and linear) equations; it also contains an extension uniroot.all() that attempts to find all zeros of a univariate function in an intervall (excepting quadratic zeros).
--   For solving nonlinear systems of equations the [BB](https://cran.r-project.org/package=BB) package provides Barzilai-Borwein spectral methods in `sane()`, including a derivative-free variant in `dfsane()`, and multi-start features with sensitivity analysis.
+-   For solving nonlinear systems of equations the [BB](https://cran.r-project.org/package=BB) package provides Barzilai-Borwein spectral methods in sane(), including a derivative-free variant in dfsane(), and multi-start features with sensitivity analysis.
 -   Package [nleqslv](https://cran.r-project.org/package=nleqslv) solves nonlinear
     systems of equations using alternatively the Broyden or Newton method, supported by strategies such as line searches or trust regions.
 -   [ktsolve](https://cran.r-project.org/package=ktsolve) defines a common interface
-    for solving a set of equations with `BB` or `nleqslv`.
+    for solving a set of equations with BB or nleqslv.
 -   Package [FixedPoint](https://cran.r-project.org/package=FixedPoint) provides
     algorithms for finding fixed point vectors.
 These algorithms include Anderson acceleration, epsilon extrapolation methods, and minimal